tud-hri/joan/docs/contributing-coding-standard.md

 ### Versioning

 I propose to use the [Semantic Versioning](https://semver.org/){target="_blank"} convention for versions.
 Our first beta release will be v0.9.0.
 Each patch increases the last digit: v0.9.1.
-Every major version (no backwards compatibility) increases the first digit (v1.0.0); though I am not too sure about this one.
+Every major version (no backward compatibility) increases the first digit (v1.0.0); though I am not too sure about this one.
 Every minor version increases the second digit and resets the last: v0.10.0.

 ## mkdocs